Augusto Galvan

-Augusto César Veríssimo Galvan (born 25 March 1999), known as Augusto Galvan or simply Augusto, is a Brazilian footballer who plays for Azuriz.
+Augusto César Veríssimo Galvan (born 25 March 1999), known as Augusto Galvan or simply Augusto, is a Brazilian footballer who plays for Caxias.
 Mainly an attacking midfielder, he can also play as a left winger.

 Club career

 Early career

 Born in Ribeirão Preto, São Paulo, Augusto joined São Paulo's youth setup in 2013.
 On 24 February 2017, as his contract was due to expire in March, he was sold to Real Madrid for a rumoured fee of €3 million.
 Prior to the transfer, he was separated from the under-17 squad after rejecting an offer of a professional contract.

 Real Madrid

 Castilla

 After spending his first season in the Juvenil A squad, Augusto was promoted to Santiago Solari's reserves in Segunda División B for the 2018–19 campaign.
 He made his senior debut on 29 September 2018, coming on as a late substitute for Jaime Seoane in a 3–1 home win against CDA Navalcarnero.

 Augusto contributed with 19 league appearances in his first senior season, being mainly used as a substitute as Castilla missed out promotion in the play-offs.